Dr. ALEX OTTI: Leader, Banker, Catalyst and Pillar of Empowerment….

 He makes the histórically valid point that when decent individuals and competent people leave the Competitive arena of politics, they become subjected to the rulership of brigands and incompetent charlatans!

-But his most potent and loudest response came as The Event of Friday June 13, 2014, a grand reception in ala Ngwa for Alex (covered by USAfrica), drawing the largest cross section of contemporary Abia leadership including then Gov. T.A Orji, Anambra former Governor Peter Obi, an armada of Ngwa traditional rulers and some of Nigeria’s top business executives.
+But his most potent and loudest response came as The Event of Friday June 13, 2014, a grand reception in ala Ngwa for Alex, drew the largest cross section of contemporary Abia leadership including an armada of Ngwa traditional rulers and some of Nigeria’s top business executives.
+Alex was there with his very supportive wife, Priscilla Otti.

 Which leads to the inevitable questions:

-First, what type of new leader does Abia need?
+First, in 2019, what type of new leader does Abia need?
 Another politician or a first-rate technocrat who manages financial balance sheets and definable outcomes?

-On balance, the million dollar question remains: into 2019, will the world witness the movement of the former Chief Executive Officer from the corporate boardrooms of one of Africa’s top banks in Lagos to the Governor’s office in Umuahia? *By Dr. Chido Nwangwu who appears as an analyst on the CNN and SkyNews, serves as the Founder & Publisher of the first African-owned, U.S-based newspaper published on the internet, USAfricaonline.com and author of the 2019 book on Power, Leadership & Identity [MLK, Mandela & Achebe].
+On balance, Abia seems ready and energized to move away from the mediocre record of unpaid salaries, infrastructural decay, poor healthcare and the evident lack of a strategic action for Aba to a tested, productive technocrat and catalyst for progress and empowerment. *By Dr. Chido Nwangwu, an analyst on CNN and SkyNews, is the Founder of the first African-owned, U.S-based newspaper published on the internet, USAfricaonline.com and author of the 2019 book on Power, Leadership & Identity [MLK, Mandela & Achebe].
 He served as an adviser to Houston’s Mayor on Africa business.